pypa/pipx/docs/how-to/troubleshoot.md

 ## `pipx` log files

-Pipx records a verbose log file for every `pipx` command invocation.
+pipx records a verbose log file for every `pipx` command invocation.
 The logs for the last 10 `pipx` commands can be found in `$XDG_STATE_HOME/pipx/logs` or user's log path if the former is not writable by the user.

 For most users this location is `~/.local/state/pipx/logs`, where `~` is your home directory.